Understanding Yellow Fever Certificate Requirements

 There have been questions about whether or not travellers need Yellow Fever vaccination and certificate before arriving in Zimbabwe, Zambia or South Africa.
 We have put together some information to help you understand where the disease is found, and which countries require visitors to have the Yellow Fever certificate.
 Where is Yellow Fever Found?The Yellow Fever Virus (YFV) occurs in the following countries:

 For some of these countries, YFV does not occur in all regions of the country, but it is still considered a high risk country.
 Therefore, the World Health Organisation (WHO) recommends that people travelling to these countries get a Yellow Fever vaccination for prevention.
+Please see EXEMPTIONS below.
 What About Zimbabwe, Zambia and South Africa?When you are entering Zimbabwe, Zambia or South Africa, you will only need a Yellow Fever Certificate if you have travelled or lived in any of the countries that are considered high risk area (see list above and map below).
 South Africa used to require visitors who had been to Zambia to provide the certificate, but since February 2015, this rule no longer applies.
 Read about it here.

 African countries considered as yellow fever zones